-Although all 10 Medicare Supplement plans on the chart share common features, each plan is a little bit different.
-In choosing which Medicare Supplement plan is right for you, it might be helpful to know what others in a similar position have chosen.
+Although all ten Medicare Supplement plans share standard features, each plan is slightly different.
+Therefore, in choosing which Medicare Supplement plan suits you, it might be helpful to know what others in a similar position have chosen.
 Every year, Medicare releases a beneficial comparisons chart that allows people shopping for Medigap insurance to quickly view the ten plans and compare their features, or lack thereof.

 Medicare Supplement Plan A: